Scholarships & Financial Aid Basic Information

 FIND MONEY FOR COLLEGE

 The financial aid process is daunting, especially when going through the process without help from a reliable source.
-Fortunatley, we are here to help you navigate obscure financial aid acronyms with ease.
+Fortunately, we are here to help you navigate obscure financial aid acronyms with ease.
 Always start out with the Free Application for Student Aid, known as FAFSA.
-Once you application is processed, you will know what federal assistance programs, grants, and loans you qualify for, and how much will have to be through private lending agencies.
-This process is the same for graduate students, however graduate students may not be eligible for undergradate programs, including Federal Pell Grants.
+Once your application is processed, you will know what federal assistance programs, grants, and loans you qualify for, and how much will have to be through private lending agencies.
+This process is the same for graduate students.
+However, graduate students may not be eligible for undergraduate programs, including Federal Pell Grants.

 Once you've completed FASFA, look for ways to cut your college costs.
 Apply for early action to maximize your financial aid package and apply for scholarships.
 Below, you'll find more information and tips on navigating the financial aid process, including articles on the latest news from the financial aid industry.

 Research will help you understand financial aid information, and dispel popular misconceptions about the process.
 Many students believe they are either ineligible for scholarships, or that applying for scholarships is a waste of time.
 Truthfully, the financial aid process is the most important step you will take in the college application process.
 More than $130 billion is awarded each year to college-bound students.
 And while it helps to have an impressive academic record, much of the funding is needs-based.
 Once you've filled out your FAFSA, conduct a free scholarship search to find awards, and boost your financial aid package with money from scholarships and grants.
 The optimal way to navigate the financial aid process is conducting thorough research, and using online resources.